tudorscanner/slate/source/includes/_flights_live_prices.md

     -H "Content-Type: application/x-www-form-urlencoded"
 ```

-In cases where more than one booking is required (for example when buying from 2 or more different airlines or travel agents) or for group pricing,
-a Booking Details request must be made to get the list of all the deeplinks or update the deeplink with additional information such as number of passengers.
+For group pricing a Booking Details request must be made to get the deeplink with additional information such as number of passengers.

 > The url is provided in the response of the live prices: